WOMBAT 2025

 The organizers of WOMBAT 2025 are dedicated to providing a harassment-free conference experience for everyone regardless of gender, gender expression, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 Organizers will enforce this code throughout and expect cooperation in ensuring a safe environment for all.

 We do not tolerate harassment of WOMBAT 2025 participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, conference events, other online media.
+Sexual language and imagery are not appropriate for any conference venue, including talks, workshops, conference events, or other online media.

 Participants engaging in harassing behavior may be sanctioned in any way organizers deem appropriate.
-Participants may be given a formally warning to stop the behaviour and expelled if they continue or immediately expelled from the conference without refund.
-Additionally if the harassing behaviour is part of a talk the display will be removed or the talk stopped as well the other responses listed above.
+Participants may be given a formal warning to stop the behavior and expelled if they continue, or immediately expelled from the conference without refund.
+Additionally, if the harassing behavior is part of a talk, the display will be removed or the talk stopped, as well as the other responses listed above.

 • Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow attendees.